|Credit Building Rating:||4.1 / 5|

 - Put down a larger deposit than the $200 minimum if you can afford it.
 This will boost your credit limit on the card and improve your overall credit utilization ratio – a major factor in your credit score.

 - Don’t miss a payment.
-Discover will waive the penalty fee the first time, but you’ll still get hit with interest, and it could go on your credit report and reduce your chances of getting approved for a higher limit with Discover once your eight-month review comes around.
+Discover will waive the penalty fee the first time, but you’ll still get hit with interest, and it could go on your credit report and reduce your chances of getting approved for an unsecured line of credit with Discover once your seven-month review comes around.

 - That said, make sure you’re making at least one purchase with the card each month.
 Consider putting a repeating monthly purchase on the card (e.g., your gym membership) and creating an automatic payment from your bank – this will help you build up a credit history, without the temptation of spending more than you can afford.